This just in: The Sun is hot.

 First, there's a shield, which makes sense.
 It's painted white (a colour that reflects solar rays), and it's made of carbon-carbon, a substance similar to the graphite used in tennis rackets and hockey sticks.
 Then, there is a system that pumps water around the components of the probe.
 As the water circulates from the front to the back of the spacecraft, it goes from hot to cooler and back.
 Like the radiator of a car or even our own body's circulatory system, keeping the liquid moving makes sure that nothing stays for too long in the hottest area.

-These ideas, while practical, are shocking.
-But we told told you that this science was amazing, and we meant it!
-Because none of this stuff would work without this amazing fact of science: temperature and heat are not the same thing!
+These ideas, while practical, aren't shocking.
+But we told you that this science was amazing, and we meant it!
+Because none of this stuff would work without this stunning fact of science: temperature and heat are not the same thing!

 Temperature is a measure of the speed at which particles are moving.
 Normally, the faster those particles are moving, the more they transfer, or give, energy to an object nearby.
 This transfer is called heat.

 When an object is heated up, its own molecules begin moving faster, too.
 Now its temperature is raised, as well!
 But if an area is at a high temperature but the particles aren't close together, the transfer of heat is much slower.
 That's why the air in an oven at 190°C is something that we can put our hand in, whereas boiling water that is 90° cooler burns us almost instantly.